antronerds/r2-tutorials/docs/Adapting_R2.md

    Changed Genes' we just made above is available (Figure 9A), click on it.
 Also, in the Heatmap Options 'color-scheme(v2a)', select 'green-black-red', or any scheme that you prefer.
-   For now we end here, later on we'll see the category again in the context of Tracks.
+   For now we end here, later on we'll see the geneset again in the context of Tracks.

    ![](_static/images/AdaptingR2/AdaptingR2_YourGeneset.png "Figure    9 A: Your geneset is available")